-These questions can influence the type of people you hire and what positions you need to fill, so it should therefore be part of your official business plans.
+These questions can influence the type of people you hire and the positions you need to fill, so they should be part of your official business plans.

 Every business plan must include a marketing plan.
 At the very least, you'll want to create a business website that's clean, polished, and useful.

-Obviously, this is especially vital for those running an online store, but every business should have a permanent website that helps to promote their products and services.
+Obviously, this is especially vital for those running an online store, but every business should have a permanent website that helps to promote its products and services.

 When you're building a business website, you'll want to pay close attention to search engine optimization (SEO), which ensures that customers looking for a relevant product or service will find your business as they search online.

 But this is just the beginning.
 Modern small businesses must also engage their target audiences through social media campaigns and email marketing.

 Which social media accounts should you leverage?
 Your thorough market research should reveal which platforms are used by your target market and should be reflected in your business plan.
 This can help you connect your business with a wider audience and ensure maximum exposure for your products or services.

 Your business plan should also include a projected date for launching your business.
 Advertising this launch date might even be a way to generate interest among early customers and give you an excuse to make a final advertising push leading up to your grand opening.

 Congratulations!
 You've just launched your own business.
 The hard work is just beginning.
 Your business venture will require continual refinement to remain competitive in a modern business landscape.

 We're here to help.
 At Invoice2go, a Bill.com company, we've helped countless small businesses get off the ground and stay afloat, thanks to our innovative tools and practical, time-saving business resources.
 Sign up today for a free trial to see these resources in action.
 Regardless of the industry your new business serves, we can help you with banking, invoicing, and more.